 - fresh mint leaves for garnish

-Remove pears from the lemon water and arrange them snuggly together with the cut side down in a large stainless steel pan.
+Remove pears from the lemon water and arrange them snugly together with the cut side down in a pan large enough to hold them.
 Add cinnamon and orange strip tucking them under the pear halves.
 Sprinkle sugar on top of pears, pour all the wine over them.
 Bring to a boil and reduce heat.
 Cover and simmer for 15-30 minutes, depending on ripeness of pears.
 Check if pears are soft after 15 minutes.
 They should be soft but still holding their shape.